 Because we understand that funding courses can be hard in times of uncertainty, Global English seeks to help people retrain as English language teachers.
 We have special non-advertised discounts available for you if you have recently been made redundant and we also offer easy payment plans or can link you to possible Career Development Loans so you can fund your studies.

 So don't wait - get in touch with us and you too can get started on your journey today.
 And, if you haven’t joined our community on Facebook, you’re missing out on half the fun!
 Our Facebook page is the perfect place to ask your TEFL questions and get answers directly from me.
-Join now
+Join here now.

 There are currently no user comments for this article.
 Why not be the first?
 Simply complete the form below to add your comment to our site.